 Decluttering is important, be it your room or your desktop.
 A clean and tidy desktop is not just pleasing to the eyes, but it also increases your productivity.
 It is always easier to find things on a clean desktop as compared to the one cluttered with numerous useless icons.
 While working we don’t really realize that we are saving the files and folders on the desktop, as a matter of fact, we intentionally save our important files and folders on the desktop for easy access.
 But, at the end of the day what we have is a messy and disorganized desktop with numerous icons.

 While you can always delete the useless icon or clean the Windows desktop clutter manually, there are some good and useful third-party free apps available for the same.
-Iconoid is one of such applications which help you cleaning your desktop and handling it in a better way.
+Iconoid is one of such applications which help you clean your desktop and handle it in a better way.

 Iconoid – Manage Desktop Icons

 Iconoid is a very lightweight simple application which takes less than a minute to land on your PC.
 With a quick and short installation wizard, the application gets installed and is ready to use.
 At first instance, you might find the interface a bit confusing, and you might take some time to figure out the features, but it is very easy once you check it properly.